Magic Player shows up and wins One Piece TCG pre-release with no preparation.

 But not all cards!
 Only cards with a specific border.
 To simplify things, this pretty much just means that all cards have a flag for if they can be played as lands or not, with more powerful cards lacking said flag, as a mechanism to make them more painful to dead-draw.

-It’s perfectly fine system.
+It’s a perfectly fine system.

 Altered – 2024 / Star Wars Unlimited -2024